skovati/notes/README.md

-# wiki
+# notes
-Encrypted wiki/dairy/notes powered by vimwiki, markdown, and gpg
+Encrypted wiki/dairy/zettlekasten powered by vimwiki, markdown, gpg, and a shell script

-Note: this wiki setup uses my simple [wiki script](https://github.com/skovati/scripts/blob/master/wiki) in order to manage encryption, editing, and git anywhere on my system.
+This setup uses my simple notes script in order to manage encryption, editing, and git anywhere on my system.

 ## usage

-Add the wiki script to your `$PATH`, and edit the `$WIKIDIR` variable to where you store your wiki
+Add the notes script to your `$PATH`, and edit the `$WIKIDIR` variable to where you store your wiki

-`wiki [command]`
+`notes [command]`

-decrypts, opens vimwiki in $EDITOR, and encrypts on exit `wiki edit`
+decrypt, open notes in $EDITOR, and encrypt on exit `notes`

-encrypts with gpg public key, commits, pushes to remote git repo `wiki push`
+encrypt with gpg public key, commit, push to git remote `notes push`

+create new zettlekasten
+`notes zet new`

+create new diary entry
+`notes diary new`

+view wiki
+`notes wiki`